East Riding of Yorkshire (UK Parliament constituency)

-East Riding of Yorkshire was a parliamentary constituency covering the East Riding of Yorkshire, omitting Beverley residents save a small minority of Beverley residents who also qualified on property grounds to vote in the county seat (mainly business-owning forty shilling freeholders).
-It returned two Members of Parliament to the House of Commons of the Parliament.
-A brief earlier guise of the seat covered the changed franchise of the First Protectorate Parliament and Second Protectorate Parliament during a fraction of the twenty years of England and Wales (Scotland and Ireland) as a republic.
+The East Riding of Yorkshire was a parliamentary constituency covering the East Riding of Yorkshire, omitting Beverley residents save a small minority of Beverley residents who also qualified on property grounds to vote in the county seat (mainly business-owning forty shilling freeholders).
+It returned two Members of Parliament to the House of Commons of the Parliament of the United Kingdom.
+A brief earlier guise of the seat covered the changed franchise of the First Protectorate Parliament and Second Protectorate Parliament during a fraction of the twenty years of England and Wales (Scotland and Ireland) existed as a republic.

-First and Second Protectorate parliaments existence 1654-1658
+First and Second Protectorate parliaments existence 1654–1658

 The seat existed for the June 1654 to January 1655 parliament and for that following (July 1656 to September 1656).
 The East Riding electorate summoned four members simultaneously.

 Creation and abolition

 The constituency was created by the Reform Act 1832 as the four-seat Yorkshire was divided in three, two-seat divisions for the 1832 general election.
 The divisions were abolished by the Redistribution of Seats Act 1885.
 It was replaced for the 1885 general election by single-member seats: Buckrose, Holderness and Howdenshire.